electricgecko/DRKWRTR/man.md

 DRKWRTR is an environment to write.
 One document per browser.
 Content is saved automatically and retrieved on reload.
 A filled dot in the lower right corner indicates a saved document.

-DRKWRTR supports Markdown for formatting and structuring.
+DRKWRTR supports Markdown for format and structure.
 A basic guide to Markdown can be found on the website of its creator, John Gruber:

 http://daringfireball.net/projects/markdown/syntax#overview

-DRKWRTR provides three features for easy usage:
+DRKWRTR provides three main features:

 (I)
 Conversion between Markdown and HTML markup.

 (II)
 On-demand generation of a static URL to share the current text.
+For now, this feature remains experimental.

 (III)
 Resetting the document.

 All of these features respond to keyboard shortcuts.